nolanprewit1/tip_calculator_cmd/README.md

 What Is This? {

-    This is a simple python application to demonstration a usable command line interface.
+    This is a simple python application to demonstrate a usable command line interface.

 }